 I am a Postdoctoral Associate and Lecturer at the Center for Industrial Ecology at Yale University.
 I teach and do research in the field of energy, environment, and resources.
 My work is at the intersection of industrial ecology and sustainability transitions, with a focus on engineering and public policy for waste management and the circular economy.

-Since early 2018, I am a Research Associate at University College London (UCL).
-My PhD, also at UCL, was in Sustainable Resources and Engineering, and focused on the climate benefits of the circular use of materials.
+I previously worked as a Research Associate at University College London (UCL), where I also obtained my PhD in Sustainable Resources and Engineering.
+My thesis focused on the climate benefits of circular use of materials.
 I graduated with MSc degrees in Sustainable Energy Technology and Public Administration from the University of Twente in the Netherlands.